Is $2 a Day and World Nomads Travel Insurance Really Enough to Protect Your Next Big Adventure?

 - Travel—Accommodation and trip expenses

 That’s it.
-You could add a fourth category—evacuation fees and repatriation expenses (shipping your body home if you die)—but those typically fall under medical and they’re super depressing to think about.
+You could add a fourth category—emergency evacuation fees and repatriation expenses (shipping your body home if you die)—but those typically fall under medical and they’re super depressing to think about.

 Property Coverage: Insuring Your Gear